-Not necessarily, however a blog is really the best promotional tool.
-With that said, you can always use methods such as PPC or advertising to promote a product as well.
-This is more like hit-and-run affiliate marketing however.
-The best way to make the most of your affiliate marketing opportunities is to have a blog and use it for hard and soft promotion.
+Not necessarily, but a blog is really the best promotional tool.
+With that said, you can always use methods such as PPC or advertising to promote a product.
+This is more like hit-and-run affiliate marketing, however.
+The best way to make the most out of your affiliate marketing opportunities is to have a blog and use it for hard and soft promotion.

 How much does it cost to join an affiliate program?

-There is no charge for joining an affiliate program, however your total cost depends on what promotion technique you are using.
-For example, a blog post doesn’t cost a dime whereas PPC marketing, email marketing or advertising come with various price tags.
+There is no charge for joining an affiliate program, however, your total cost depends on what promotion technique you are using.
+For example, a blog post doesn’t cost a dime, but PPC marketing, email marketing, and advertising come with various price tags.

 What qualifications do I need to become an affiliate marketer?